jesuswasrasta/KataSupermarket-workshop/README.md

-Our checkout accepts items in any order, so that if we scan a pear, a pineapple, and another pear, we’ll recognize the two pear's and price them at 45 cents (for a total price so far of 265 cents).
+Our checkout accepts items in any order, so that if we scan a pear, a pineapple, and another pear, we’ll recognize the two pears and price them at 45 cents (for a total price so far of 265 cents).
 Because the pricing changes frequently, we pass in a set of pricing rules each time we start handling a checkout transaction.